cfw-guide/dsi.cfw.guide/docs/ro_RO/restoring-nand.md

 4. Apasă butonul `begin NAND restore`
 6. Odată ce restaurarea s-a încheiat, apasă <kbd>START</kbd> pentru a opri consola DSi

-NAND-ul tău ar trebui să fie restaurat.
+Your NAND should now be restored.

 ## Instalarea copiei tale NAND (Hardmod)
-Dacă nu poți porni consola Nintendo DSi, un hardmod este singurul mod prin care poți restaura o copie NAND.
-Cel mai bun ghid care există acum este [ghidul Nintendo DSi hardmod pe DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).
+If you cannot boot your Nintendo DSi, a hardmod is the only way to restore a NAND backup.
+The best guide that currently exists is the [Nintendo DSi hardmod guide on the DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).